 Transportation and Processing Plant SOPs must focus on maintaining high standards of animal welfare during loading, transport, unloading, shackling, stunning, and bleeding.
 (See "Transportation" and "Processing" sections.)
-Refer to "Transportation" and "Processing" Sections for Scoring - / - -- -- --- ------- -- oporatio Training Documentation Note: applies to all training in this section "Records of Stockperson Training" M24 Documentation must be available confirming that personnel are provided training at orientation, as well as yearly updates/refresher courses (and opportunities for continuing education/ professional development) and specialized training, in aspects of animal welfare appropriate to the level of operation.
-For all training of personnel: □ Training must be presented in the workers' native language. □ Training may include videos, manuals, classroom settings, online instruction, etc. □ Training must include review of the company SOPs, the American Humane Certified[TM] Animal Welfare Standards, and 'hand's-on' experience and evaluations. □ Training records must clearly define what is expected of each stockperson so that each is fully aware of their duties and responsibilities. □ Training records must be signed by both the trainer and the trainee, and include the training topic (i.e. orientation, yearly update/refresher course, specialized training, etc.) as well as the training date.
-O Yes O No O N/A /10 M25 Training for All Stockpersons Prior to being given responsibility for the welfare of the hens, all stockpersons must be properly trained.
-As a minimum, the training program for all stockpersons in direct contact with the hens must include how to: Know of the normal behavior of hens and of the flock and to recognize the signs that indicate good health and welfare so that in the eventuality of an impending problem arises they are able to recognize it in the earliest stages; Know of the proper way handle animals in manner that minimizes unnecessary stress to the birds; Recognize the signs of abnormal behavior and fear; Recognize deviations from normal flock activity; Understand the physical and environmental requirements for hens; Have a basic knowledge of common diseases, illnesses, and injuries, and know when responsible personnel must be notified; Understand the factors that affect litter condition (i.e. moisture, nitrogen content, and slippery, caked litter), and identify welfare problems associated with poor litter management (e.g. burnt hocks, paw lesions, etc.); and Know the procedures to be followed in the event of an emergency, i.e. the Emergency Response Plan.
+Refer to "Transportation" and "Processing" Sections for Scoring - / - -- -- --- ------- -- operatio //.
+Training Documentation Note: applies to all training in this section "Records of Stockperson Training" M23 Documentation must be available confirming that personnel are provided training at orientation, as well as yearly updates/refresher courses (and opportunities for continuing education/ professional development) and specialized training, in aspects of animal welfare appropriate to the level of operation.
+For all training of personnel: Training must be presented in the workers' native language.
+Training may include videos, manuals, classroom settings, online instruction, etc. Training must include review of the company SOPs, the American Humane Certified Animal Welfare Standards, and 'hand's-on' experience and evaluations.
+Training records must clearly define what is expected of each stockperson so that each is fully aware of their duties and responsibilities.
+Training records must be signed by both the trainer and the trainee, and include the training topic (i.e. orientation, yearly update/refresher course, specialized training, etc.) as well as the training date.
+O Yes O No O N/A /10 M24 Training for All Stockpersons Prior to being given responsibility for the welfare of the hens, all stockpersons must be properly trained.
+As a minimum, the training program for all stockpersons in direct contact with the hens must include: Knowledge of the normal behavior of hens and of the flock, the ability to recognize the signs of good health and welfare and the ability to identify potential problems as early as possible; Knowledge of the proper way handle animals in manner that minimizes unnecessary stress to the birds; Recognizing the signs of abnormal behavior and fear; Recognizing deviations from normal flock activity; Understanding the physical and environmental requirements for hens; and know when responsible personnel must be notified; Understanding the factors that affect litter condition (i.e. moisture, nitrogen content, and slippery, caked litter), and identifying welfare problems associated with poor litter management (e.g. burnt hocks, paw lesions, etc.); and Knowing the procedures to be followed in the event of an emergency, i.e. the Emergency Response Plan.
 O Yes O No O N/A /10